 St. Luke was not.
-Instead, he was a companion of the Apostle Paul during his missionary journeys.
-Still, Luke shows a detailed knowledge of primary sources, appearing to have spoken directly to Jesus’ mother, Mary, perhaps during his travels while she was living in Ephesus with the Apostle John.
+Instead, he was a companion of the Apostle Paul during his journeys.
+Still, Luke shows a detailed knowledge of primary sources, appearing to have spoken directly to Jesus’ mother, Mary, perhaps during his travels while she lived in Ephesus with St. John.
 Luke’s account contains much more detail and is four times longer than Matthew’s.

 Below are 5 Myths frequently associated with our celebration of Christmas, which are not actually found in the Nativity story in the Bible.
 Here’s a fresh look at what the sources say.